Dada Saheb Phalke award for megastar Rajinikanth | Entertainment

 ''He (Rajinikanth) has been shining like the sun in the film world.
 He has created a space in the hearts of the people through his talent, hard work and diligence,'' he said.

-The information and Broadcasting minister expressed confidence that the country will be delighted on Rajinikanth being bestowed with this honour.
+The information and Broadcasting minister expressed confidence that the country will be delighted on Rajinikanth being bestowed with this honor.

 He said the award will be presented to Rajinikanth on May 3 along with the National Film Awards.